Deus Ex: Human Revolution: The Missing Link

-A DLC episode set during the main game, Deus Ex: Human Revolution – The Missing Link, released digitally on October 18 for Steam and Xbox Live, and October 19 for PlayStation Network (PSN).
-It likewise debuted in Japan for the console versions: it released on PSN on March 7, 2012, and March 20 for Xbox Live.
+A DLC episode set during the main game, Deus Ex: Human Revolution – The Missing Link, was released digitally on October 18 for Steam and Xbox Live, and October 19 for PlayStation Network (PSN).
+It likewise debuted in Japan for the console versions: it was released on PSN on March 7, 2012, and March 20 for Xbox Live.
 Set during a transitional event in-game, the plot sees Adam captured and stripped of his augmentations, having to escape and navigate a cargo ship and then a base operated by Belltower.

 Plans for DLC were first announced in August 2010, with it being planned as an extension of the game.
 The developers initially did not plan for DLC, with it beginning development later in the game's production when the visual theme was finalized.
 Despite using only core team members, development was slow due to the main focus being on Human Revolution.
-For The Missing Link, the team improved the lighting, gameplay mechanics, player freedom, and character animation.
+For The Missing Link, the team attempted to improve the lighting, gameplay mechanics, player freedom, and character animation.
 The DLC was developed entirely at Eidos-Montréal, and this gave the team the opportunity of developing a boss fight with multiple solutions, something they regretted not being able to do with the main game.

 Director's Cut

 A director's cut of Human Revolution, Deus Ex: Human Revolution – Director's Cut, was announced in April 2013.
 It was co-produced by Eidos-Montréal, Australian developer Straight Right — who had previously handled the Wii U port of Mass Effect 3 — and Canada-based Snowed In Studios.
-Originally announced as a Wii U exclusive, it was later announced that it would also release on its original platforms.
+Originally announced as a Wii U exclusive, it was later announced that it would also be released on its original platforms.
 One of the major changes was the boss arenas: while they could not create non-lethal options to take down bosses, the team created alternative strategies for players who took a stealthy and otherwise non-lethal path.
 They also made adjustments to the energy system, improved enemy AI, and upgrades to the lighting and shading systems.
 These changes were carried over from the development of The Missing Link, which had been developed based on the team's wishes to improve on aspects of the main game.
 While previous ports of major games for Wii U had been underwhelming in the eyes of the gaming public, Eidos-Montréal saw it as a chance to create the "ultimate" version of Human Revolution.